 The index, which tracks the economic competitiveness and comparative livability of 104 prospering countries, ranked Australia first and Ukraine 68th, amongst the lowest of European nations.

-tallied the prosperity of countries based on 44 criteria: competitiveness, political situation, healthcare, environment for wellbeing, etc.
+The index tallied the prosperity of countries based on 44 criteria: competitiveness, political situation, healthcare, environment for wellbeing, etc.

 Ukraine ranked high in the economic indicators but its quality of life indicators sunk it to the bottom half of the index.